-This class is for students who have already taken lessons during the previous session at LILA or elsewhere in the past.
+This class is for students who have already taken lessons during previous sessions at LILA or elsewhere in the past.
 You already have the basics.
 This course will enable you to continue to refine and expand your language abilities with confidence…not to mention wow your family and friends.
 You will review what you already know before delving deeper into the French language, studying grammatical structures, learning to express a complicated necessity, and much more.

 This course is designed for intermediate students with prior French knowledge.
-Students will develop the ability to understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Additionally, students will learn to deal with most situations likely to arise whilst traveling in an area where the language is spoken; will be able to produce simple connected text on topics which are familiar or of personal interest; and will be able to describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.
+You will develop the ability to understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc. Additionally, you will learn to deal with most situations likely to arise whilst traveling in an area where the language is spoken; will be able to produce simple connected text on topics which are familiar or of personal interest; and will be able to describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.

 5 students must be enrolled for classes to be maintained.